Levan Reid: Career

 In 1996, he was hired as a reporter for WFXT.
 During his seven years in Boston, he covered every major sporting event, including four World Series, the Super Bowl, the Ryder Cup and various NCAA Championships.
 An athlete himself, Levan's love of sports led him to choose a career in sports journalism.

 He served as WUSA-TV 9 NEWS NOW's weekend sports anchor/reporter for five years, and co-host of both Sports Plus on Sunday nights and the station's Operation Football reports that feature local high school football action.
 Levan anchored Redskin specials and was at the forefront of the Maryland football and basketball stories.
-WUSA/Gannett chose not renew several contracts due to economic issues and Reid's was one of them.
+WUSA/Gannett chose not to renew several contracts due to economic issues and Reid's was one of them.

-In the summer of 2010 Reid returned to the Boston market and joined WBZ-TV in boston as a sports freelancer anchor.
+In the summer of 2010 Reid returned to the Boston market and joined WBZ-TV in Boston as a sports freelance anchor.
 He has covered the New England Patriots for WBZ throughout the season.
 He was also a fill-in host for Boston sports radio station WEEI.

 Reid plays the character of Doc Brooks on the Onion SportsDome's "Get Out Of My Face" segments.